-- the Company's vision and goal to become a significant integrated producer of phosphate fertilizer and related products in the Brazilian market; - the Company's ability to continue as a going concern; - the Company's current estimate of mine life stipulated in the Updated Itafós Technical Report and its potential increase; - the Company's expectations related to resources and reserves stipulated in the Updated Itafós Technical Report; - the Company's ability to resume exploration and evaluation efforts towards increasing the mine life at the Itafós Arraias SSP Operations and respective expansion strategy; - the Company's expectations that its financial advisor will work in collaboration with the Company's senior lenders to find a definitive solution for the Company's working capital constraints and liquidity requirements, including the sale of assets or other strategic arrangements; - the Company's expectations in connection with being able to enter into a definitive agreement with the Offeror under its strategic proposal by September 30, 2015; - the Company's expectations for future financing sources and use of funds; - · the Company's expectations related to extension on the Votorantim and Itaú working capital loans; - the Company's expectations on outcomes of the lawsuits filed against the Company during Q2 2015; - · the Company's ability to carry out its devised action plan; - the Company's expectation to resume operations at the Itafós Arraias SSP Operations after the reevaluation of its working capital position; - the Company's expectations around the growth of Brazilian and global fertilizer markets in the foreseeable future and increase in fertilizer and phosphate prices; - the Company's expectations that the Santana Phosphate Project, together with the Itafós Arraias SSP Operations, have the potential to make MBAC the largest SSP producer in Northern Brazil and the second largest SSP producer in Brazil; - the Company's expectation that 1.2 million tonnes of SSP will be consumed in the Company's target area for Itafós Arraias SSP Operations and the Company's expectations of volume increases and of higher average selling price;

-- the Company's expectations around the project design, economics, resource and reserve potential, technical feasibility, development timelines, the underlying assumptions as well as forecasted market conditions stipulated in the Santana Feasibility Study and the Amended Araxá PEA, as well as in relation to the advancement of those projects; - · the Company's ability to potentially produce DCP at the Santana Phosphate Project in the future; - the Company's expectation of the sufficiency of capital resources to fund all projected capital expenditures for the Santana Phosphate Project; - · the Company's plans in connection with pursuing the Inova Support Program; - the Company's expectations in relation to the strategic initiatives in regards to the Santana Phosphate Project and the Araxá Project; - the Company's expectations that the timelines contemplated and the project economics in the Amended Araxá PEA and the Santana Feasibility Study may be impacted by the decision to retain a financial advisor to review the sale of an interest in the Araxá Project and the Santana Phosphate Project; and - the Company's projections of future levels of taxable income.
+- the Company's vision and goal to become a significant integrated producer of phosphate fertilizer and related products in the Brazilian market; - the Company's ability to continue as a going concern; - the Company's current estimate of mine life stipulated in the Updated Itafós Technical Report and its potential increase; - the Company's expectations related to resources and reserves stipulated in the Updated Itafós Technical Report; - the Company's ability to resume exploration and evaluation efforts towards increasing the mine life at the Itafós Arraias SSP Operations and respective expansion strategy; - the Company's expectations that it together with its financial advisor, will find a definitive solution for the Company's working capital constraints and liquidity requirements, including the sale of assets or other strategic arrangements; - the Company's expectations in connection with being able to enter into a definitive agreement with the Offeror under its strategic proposal by December, 2015; - · the Company's expectations for future financing sources and use of funds; - · the Company's expectations related to extension of its working capital loans; - the Company's expectations on outcomes of the lawsuits filed against the Company during 2015; - the Company's ability to carry out its devised action plan; - · the Company's expectation to resume operations at the Itafós Arraias SSP Operations. - the Company's expectations around the growth of Brazilian and global fertilizer markets in the foreseeable future and increase in fertilizer and phosphate prices; - the Company's expectations that the Santana Phosphate Project, together with the Itafós Arraias SSP Operations, have the potential to make MBAC the largest SSP producer in Northern Brazil and the second largest SSP producer in Brazil; - the Company's expectation that 1.2 million tonnes of SSP will be consumed in the Company's target area for Itafós Arraias SSP Operations and the Company's expectations of volume increases and of higher average selling price; - the Company's expectations around the project design, economics, resource and reserve potential, technical feasibility, development timelines, the underlying assumptions as well as forecasted market conditions stipulated in the Santana Feasibility Study and the Amended Araxá PEA, as well as in relation to the advancement of those projects; - · the Company's ability to potentially produce DCP at the Santana Phosphate Project in the future; - the Company's expectation of the sufficiency of capital resources to fund all projected capital expenditures for the Santana Phosphate Project; - · the Company's plans in connection with pursuing the Inova Support Program; - the Company's expectations in relation to the strategic initiatives in regards to the Santana Phosphate Project and the Araxá Project; - the Company's expectations that the timelines contemplated and the project economics in the Amended Araxá PEA and the Santana Feasibility Study may be impacted by the decision to retain a financial advisor to review the sale of an interest in the Araxá Project and the Santana Phosphate Project; and - the Company's projections of future levels of taxable income.